telerik/ajax-docs/controls/grid/data-editing/validation.md

 RadGrid exposes the ValidationSettings class to give you control over the validation on submit inside the control.
 The available properties are:

+* **EnableValidation** - A boolean value indicating whether the grid values should be validated upon submit.
+Defaults to `true`.

 * **CommandsToValidate** - An array of string used to list the names of the commands which will trigger validation in RadGrid.
+By default, they are `"PerformInsert, Update"`.

 * **EnableModelValidation** - A boolean value indicating whether model validation should be enabled.

-* **EnableValidation** - A boolean value indicating whether the grid values should be validated upon submit.

 * **ValidationGroup** - A property used to set a ValidationGroup for the grid control, so that it is validated only along a certain group of controls having the same group name.
 By default, the grid does not have a validation group set, so if you set one for your validators, make sure to set it for the grid as well.